Daboss7173/Daboss7173.github.io/README.md

 - 2.6.0 | Another battle overhaul!

-  What?
-Again?
-That was quick- Ah don't worry about it, that'll be the last major revision for the next 4 and a half years!
-Whew, thank goodness.
-Anyway, this marks a point where a lot of previously bitmap-based fonts start to get replaced by vector fonts.
-There are also a lot of more obscure and internal changes but who cares about that, the battle revision is the focus here.
-Anyway to go into more detail about the battle revision, basically everything has a LOT of health now, attacks do more damage, higher leveled players/pets are way more powerful, and relics and wands have spells associated with them rather than choosing them in a spellbook.
-The older spells also were completely phased out in favor of newer spells with smoother animation, but that's the gist.
+  The battle system has been revised once again!
+This time the entire battle GUI was overhauled, and all of the old spells got phased out in favor of newer, more smoothly animated spells.
+Not only that, but the health/balancing systems have been re-worked so that players, especially higher leveled players have a TON of health.
+This also marks a point where a lot of fonts start to get replaced by vector fonts.

 Well- okay, maybe it's still a bit overwhelming.
 At least you know what you're getting in each version though!